 In addition to this statement, The Cohens Group operates the following policies that describe its approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in its operations, these policies are available on the company intranet and available to all line managers and employees to ensure we are compliant with our legal obligations.

 Whistleblowing Policy: The Cohens Group encourages all its stakeholders to report any concerns related to the direct activities, or the supply chains of, The Cohens Group.
 This can include any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
 The Cohens Group’s policy is designed to make it easy for workers to make disclosures, without fear of retaliation.
 Employees, customers or others who have concerns can report any activities associated to slavery and human trafficking by contacting their immediate line manager, Human Resources or the Directors confidentially via the stakeholder communication link located on The Cohens Group website.

 Employee Code of Conduct: The code makes clear to employees the actions and behaviour expected of them when representing The Cohens Group.
 The Cohens Group strives to maintain the highest standards of employee conduct and ethical behaviour.

 Recruitment Policy: The Cohens Group only employs people on a permanent or a temporary contractual basis.
 Prior to commencement of employment all employees are subject to right to work, residency, SIA and employment checks in accordance with the relevant legislation.
 The Recruitment Policy is compliant to all EU and UK legislation, including the national living wage and the appropriate checks are undertaken to ensure that employees have the legal right to work in the UK.
-All employees are advised on our position with regards to our obligations in respect of Anti- slavery and Human Trafficking as part of the on-boarding process.
+All employees are advised to familiarise themselves with Company policies; this includes our Anti-Slavery and Human Trafficking policy.